ayanray/al-folio/_pages/about.md

 <h4>Career</h4>

-I've spent my entire career in software, where I studied Information Technology, with an interest in design, computer science, and business.
-After graduating, I moved to California where I spent roughly 5 years in the San Francisco Bay Area, working at a digital design agency, then a fast-growing startup, getting acquired, making my own (failed) company, and then working at Yahoo's Flickr during Marissa Mayer's reign as Yahoo CEO (truly fascinating time).
-I earned a Masters in Software Engineering mostly while I was at Yahoo (part-time, applied what I learned to Flickr) and an MBA while as a project manager.
-I currently live in Tokyo, Japan, working at an AI startup.
+I began coding at 14, to build websites for science projects and various gaming clubs.
+In high school, I won the Computer Engineering awards in both my junior and senior year.
+I studied Information Technology in college, focusing on the intersection of design, computer science, and business.
+After graduating, I moved to the San Franciso Bay Area, starting at a design agency, then a fast-growing startup, getting acquired, then making my own startup, then working at Flickr during the Marissa Mayer era.
+In 2017, I joined an AI startup in Tokyo working on DX in Japan.
+I was hired as a mid-level engineer and became a Yakuin (Executive) within 4 years.
+I hold a MSc from Oxford and an MBA.

 <h5>Highlights</h5>
 <ul>
-<li>Created visual and user experiences for YouTube during their 1st ever YouTube Play Exhibition at the Guggeinheim.
-I implemented all the user interfaces, animations, tweens, that were showcased in the HP room in the Guggenheim in NYC.</li>
+<li>Created visual and user experiences for the YouTube Play Art Exhibit at the Guggeinheim.
+I implemented all the user interfaces that were showcased in the interactive room in the exhibit space in the Guggenheim in NYC. ✅ My work has been in the Guggenheim.</li>
-<li>Only frontend engineer to move to the backend engineering team at the fast growing startup Funzio (acquired by GREE for $210M).
-Was Lead Backend on the hit game War of Nations for 5 months (I made all the inital systems using TDD - new dev: "you have tests?!" me: "yes, everything's covered".
-I also won the Hackathon there.</li>
+<li>I was the only FE to move to the backend team at the fast growing startup Funzio, which was acquired by GREE for $210M while I was there (exited from a successful startup ✅).
+I was also the lead backend engineer for the hit game War of Nations.
+I setup the game architecture, sharding, used TDD for all game logic.
+When someone new joined: "You have tests 😳?!" (no other game had tests) Me: "Yes, everything's covered."  ✅ I also won the Hackathon there.</li>
-<li>As an entrepreneur, I created almost from scratch new versions of OneUpMe.com (~30,000 users) and LMTMag.com (~10,000 users) and created the platform Voxle.net to make creating highly connected social websites like these much faster (Postgres table inheritance is fascinating).</li>
+<li>As an entrepreneur, I created from scratch the social website builder Voxle.net, which powers OneUpMe.com (~30,000 users) and LMTMag.com (~10,000 users) and ✅ both are still active.
+Additionally, I was the CTO for Scrumpt, which was a ✅ finalist (#4 overall) for TechCrunch Disrupt in San Francisco, likely the most famous startup competition in the world.</li>
-<li>At Flickr, I create the Camera Roll and Camera Roll Magic View (with a team of course).
-I also made several performance improvements by removing unnecessary IO calls and cleaning up slow queries.
-I also fixed the Contacts table sharding de-normalization fiasco.</li>
+<li>At Flickr, I created the Camera Roll and Camera Roll Magic View.
+I made several significant performance improvements by removing unnecessary IO calls and cleaning up slow queries.
+I also fixed the Contacts table de-normalization problems. ✅ I have a patent for my work on the Camera Roll.</li>
-<li>At Cogent, I was hired onto the research team where I helped standardize the datasets, did some POCs and model training (on a large POC of 5M+ data points), quickly became the project manager for our flagship product Tegaki (japanese handwriting recognition), took over the backend engineering team, hired 4 people within 2 months, stabilized the website after year(s) of challenges, and then eventually took over all of R&D (~30 people) as a Vice President.
-My total team size I am responsible for has varied from 15 to 30 people ( mostly due to various org changes).</li>
+<li>At Cogent, I was hired onto the research team, where I helped standardize datasets, created labeling tools that are still used today, and executed model trainings.
+I then became the project manager for our flagship Tegaki (handwriting OCR).
+I took over the backend engineering team, stabilized the website after years of challenges, and eventually promoted to lead all of R&D (27 people).
+In 2021, I became a VP and Executive, and have executed several organizational process changes since then.</li>
+<li>I read about 20-30 books a year, on topics such as psychology, process management, strategy, finance, sociology, biographies, algorithms, and deep learning.</li>
 </ul>

 <h4>Personal Interests</h4>

-Sports: I am a fan of football/soccer, also American football, volleyball, beach volleyball, and hockey (I grew up in Canada!).
-I was big into martial arts and tricking in highschool.
-I love kung fu movies.
+Growing up in Canada, I was a big fan of hockey, soccer, and American Football.
+In high school and college, I played on several competitive teams for ⚽ soccer, 🏐 volleyball, and 🏸 badminton.
+I also regularly practiced jiu-jitsu, wushu, and sometimes gymnastics.

-Food: I definitely like to eat.
-I have been to maybe 10 Michelin starred restaurants, including 2 Michelin 3 stars.
-Many great restaurants are unranked in Tokyo, so I've been to many I thought were just incredible.
+For food, I really enjoy eating.
+I have been to around 5-10 Michelin starred restaurants, including 2 Michelin 3 stars.
+There are many exceptional restaurants in Tokyo that are unranked or ask to be removed from Michelin's guide as well.

-Movies: I love watching superhero movies in IMAX :).
+I also love watching movies.
+Christopher Nolan is a genius.
+I also love watching action movies in IMAX.

 Random things I've done:
 <ul>
 <li>I have <a href="https://experience.porsche.com/en/track/events-and-services/training-levels-onroad/precision">Precision</a> certificate from Porsche.
-I was trained to drive a Porsche GT3 RS2 (0~60 in 3 seconds) on a track.
-We learned high speed maneuvering, when to enter the curve, how to reduce G-force, etc. over a weekend.</li>
+I was trained to drive a Porsche GT3 RS2 (0~60 in 3 seconds, $500k sticker price).
+I was taught high speed maneuvering, how to enter a curve, ideal lap lines, etc.</li>
-<li>I have a motocycle license.
-I have only used it in Philippines.</li>
+<li>I have a motocycle license though I have only used it in Philippines.</li>
-<li>I passed my Japanese drivers license exam on my first try (apparently super rare!)</li>
+<li>I passed my Japanese drivers license exam on my first try (quite rare)</li>
-<li>I have a Masters from Oxford.
-I love studying in <a href="https://en.wikipedia.org/wiki/Radcliffe_Camera">Radcliffe Camera.</a></li>
+<li>While at Oxford, I loved studying in <a href="https://en.wikipedia.org/wiki/Radcliffe_Camera">Radcliffe Camera.</a></li>
-<li>I have taken baking classes in Paris for making croissants and similar baked goods.</li>
+<li>I have taken baking classes in Paris for making 🥐 croissants.</li>
-<li>I went scuba diving once in Greece.
-I don't think I like scuba diving (I'm a bit claustrophobic).
-I love Santorini, Greece though.</li>
+<li>I have been scuba diving once, while in Greece.
+I love 🇬🇷 Santorini, Greece though (via ATV).</li>
-<li>I've been to a few Michelin 3 restaurants, most recently Ryugin and Joel Robuchon.
-Tokyo has the highest density of restaurants in the world and the food culture is really amazing.</li>
+<li>I've been to a few Michelin 3 restaurants 😋, such as Ryugin and Joel Robuchon.</li>
-<li>I have Canadian, American Citizenship and Japanese permanent residency.</li>
+<li>I have 🇨🇦 Canadian and 🇺🇸 American citizenship and 🇯🇵 Japanese permanent residency.</li>
-<li>I like to invest in stocks and I study strategy and business at home.
-Currently my IRR is around 50%.
-Future cash flow estimates backed by solid strategy & ability to execute is king.</li>
+<li>I like to invest in stocks and I find strategy and business fascinating.
+Currently, my IRR is around 40%.</li>
 </ul>